John Ford: General style

+Ford hated the zoom lens and as a rule wouldn't allow them on his sets nor camera cranes.
+However, his last film, Chesty: A Tribute to a Legend, features a zoom shot.

 Awards and honors

 Ford won a total of four Academy Awards with all of them being for Best Director, for the films The Informer (1935), The Grapes of Wrath (1940), How Green Was My Valley (1941), and The Quiet Man (1952)—none of them Westerns (also starring in the last two was Maureen O'Hara, "his favorite actress").
 He was also nominated as Best Director for Stagecoach (1939).
-He later directed two documentaries, The Battle of Midway and December 7th, which both won Best Documentary, although the award was not won by him.
+He later directed two documentaries, The Battle of Midway and December 7, which both won Best Documentary, although the award was not won by him.
 To this day Ford holds the record for winning the most Best Director Oscars, having won the award on four occasions.
 William Wyler and Frank Capra come in second having won the award three times.
 Ford was the first director to win consecutive Best Director awards, in 1940 and 1941.
 This feat was later matched by Joseph L. Mankiewicz exactly ten years later, when he won consecutive awards for Best Director in 1950 and 1951.
 As a producer, he also received a nomination for Best Picture for The Quiet Man.
-In 1955 and 1957, Ford was awarded The George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.
+In 1955 and 1957, Ford was awarded the George Eastman Award given by George Eastman House for distinguished contribution to the art of film.
 He was the first recipient of the American Film Institute Life Achievement Award in 1973.
 Also in that year, Ford was awarded the Presidential Medal of Freedom by President Richard Nixon.